-The sitcom Two and a Half Men recently achieved the impossible: it mentioned a sex act that the Internet had never heard of, and if you know the Internet, you'll also know that it's usually the premiere source of obscure sex moves.
-5 Reasons Men Love Dirty Talk
+The sitcom Two and a Half Men once achieved the impossible: It mentioned a sex act that the Internet had never heard of, and if you know the Internet, you'll also know that it's usually the premiere source of obscure sex moves.

-"Japanese Rain Goggles" had the web in a tizzy last week.
-After Jenny McCarthy and Charlie Sheen mentioned it in a conversation about sex on the show, the term shot up on Google's trending topics.
+"Japanese Rain Goggles" had the web in a tizzy back then and we're still curious.
+After Jenny McCarthy and Charlie Sheen mentioned it in a conversation about sex on the show, the term shot up on Google's list of trending topics.
 The term generated quite a response on Twitter, much of which is too graphic to repost.
 What "Japanese Rain Goggles" actual entails is anyone's guess, but more than likely, it (the term, not the act) is a product of writer Chuck Lorre's imagination.
-How to Tell What a Guy Likes in Bed

 The trope is also popular in teen films that tone down sexual dialogue for a PG-13 rating.
 A couple of years ago, Mean Girls popularized the phrases "butter your muffin" and "made out with a hotdog."
-Unlike "Japanese Rain Goggles," these aren't too hard to figure out.
-A more recent teen flick, Easy A, dropped the term "lemon bag" in a discussion about gay sex.
-Again, not as esoteric, but still somewhat of a mystery.
+However, unlike "Japanese Rain Goggles," these aren't too hard to figure out.

 As much as we hate being confused, we'll admit that terms like "motorboat" and "teabagging" are so overused that they're more obnoxious than funny.
 Maybe it's up to CBS sitcoms to help us coin new code names for sex acts, although we'd rather hear them from someone besides Charlie Sheen.